-IPSec Encryption Specify whether to enable the encryption for the tunnel.
-If enabled, the L2TP tunnel will be encrypted by IPSec (L2TP over IPSec).
+IPSecSpecify whether to enable the encryption for the tunnel.
+If enabled, the L2TPEncryptiontunnel will be encrypted by IPSec (L2TP over IPSec).
 If you choose Auto, the L2TP server will determine whether to encrypt the tunnel according to the client 's encryption settings.